AleMorales9011/ForgeWare/009-ADVANCED SCRIPTING/README.md

 ```

 ## Docker Script
-This script runs in the Vagrant file, and is a convenient way to set up a system for working with Docker and Docker Compose, particularly for users who work with Vagrant and containerized environments.
-It streamlines the installation process and ensures the vagrant user has the necessary permissions to utilize Docker effectively.
+This Vagrant script simplifies Docker and Docker Compose setup for containerized workflows.
+It **automates installation** and ensures proper user permissions for Vagrant users.

 ```ruby